View all categories

 • Urge incontinence or overactive bladder is caused by overly active or irritated bladder muscles.
 It’s characterized by sudden, frequent urges to urinate.

-Treatments for Urinary Incontinence During Menopause
+Urinary Incontinence Treatment During Menopause

 Urinary incontinence may be common after menopause, but it’s not something you have to live with.
-Depending on your symptoms and personal preferences, urinary incontinence can be treated with lifestyle changes, medication, surgery, or a combination approach.
+Depending on your bladder symptoms and personal preferences, urinary incontinence can be treated with lifestyle changes, medication, surgery, or a combination approach.

 To find the right strategy for addressing your bladder issues, start by talking with your healthcare provider.
 While bringing up urinary leakage can be uncomfortable, your healthcare provider can be an ally for finding effective, personalized solutions.
 “You’re not alone in this incredibly common complaint,” says Dr. Dweck.